-Here's what drives most Christians to premillennialism: they read Revelation 20 and think, "If God meant a thousand years, why wouldn't He just say a thousand years?"
-They're tired of theologians explaining away clear biblical language with symbolic interpretations that seem to empty Scripture of its plain meaning.
-Micro-promise: Premillennialism isn't about being simplistic with Scripture—it's about taking God at His word when He describes a literal reign of Christ on earth.
+Here's what drives many Christians to premillennialism: they read Revelation 20 and think, "If God meant a thousand years, why not say a thousand years?"
+That straightforward view pushes back against theological moves that feel like they strip plain language of its force.
+Micro-promise: Premillennialism takes God at His word about a literal reign of Christ on earth, and for many that literal reading restores hope about the coming kingdom.

 Sharp Edge: If your eschatology makes you more excited about a future earthly kingdom than you are about Christ's current spiritual reign, you might be missing the point of why He came the first time.